🩺 Affordable Private Healthcare

 Our clinic provides the HbA1C test as a standalone test or as part of our comprehensive Platinum Blood Profile.

-The Significance Of An HbA1c Test
+The Significance Of Testing

 An HbA1c blood test measures the percentage of glycated haemoglobin in the blood.
 Haemoglobin is a protein in red blood cells responsible for carrying oxygen throughout the body.
 When blood sugar levels are high, glucose molecules attach to the haemoglobin, forming glycated haemoglobin.